standardsemiconductor/VELDT-getting-started/README.md

     then maxBound
     else pred c
 ```
-Heres the gist: first `get` the current value of the counter.
+Here's the gist: first `get` the current value of the counter.
 If the value is equal to its maximum (minimum) bound then set the counter to the minimum (maximum) bound.
 Otherwise, `set` the counter to the value's successor (predecessor).

 The typeclass constraint `Bounded` says our counter has a minimum and maximum value which gives us `minBound` and `maxBound`.
 Likewise `Eq` lets us compare equality `==` and `Enum` provides `succ` (successor) and `pred` (predecessor) functions on our polymorphic type `a`.
 Without these constraints the compiler would complain that it could not deduce the required typeclass.
 Additionally, the RWS Monad `RWST r w s m a` requires `w` to be a `Monoid` and `m` a `Monad`, this will be important later when we "run" our monadic action.